benjishults/extensible-examples/DelegationEventModelInPractice.md

 2. a listener interface and any number of implementations (the consumers)
 3. an event type (the message type)

-The event source allows implementations of the listener interface to register interest in its events.
+The event source (producer) allows implementations of the listener interface (the consumers) to register interest in its events.
-When the event occurs in the event source, it notifies all listeners.
+When the event occurs in the event source, it notifies all listeners (broadcasts to the topic).

 In our case,